The Secret to Building Large Websites: Website Architecture

 The deliverable of the briefing stage is a written document with detailed information given to you by the client and the decision-makers.
 This document should be approved and verified by the client.
 It can be in the form of a design brief.

-The goals define the direction of the entire website production process.
+The goals define the direction of the entire website design process.

 Besides determining the website’s goals, you also need to define success criteria according to the client.